 NIH Grant Studies

-In the last two years TRS has been awarded over $1 Million in NIH research grants to evaluate both the biologic properties of our technology platform and our mandibular reconstruction implants.
-This research is currently ongoing and additional grant applications have been submitted
+In the last two years TRS has been the recipient of large NIH research grants to evaluate both the biologic properties of our technology platform and our mandibular reconstruction implants.